Curtis-McCartney/Curtis-McCartney/README.md

 ###

 <p align="left">
   👨‍🎓 Hi!
-I'm Curtis McCartney, a 2nd Year Computer Science Student at Queen's University Belfast.
+I'm Curtis McCartney, a 2nd Year Computer Science Student who's also into Game Dev!
-  <br>👨‍💻 Experience in Java, SQL, HTML, CSS, JavaScript.
+  <br>👨‍💻 Experience in Java, SQL, HTML, CSS, JavaScript, GDScript.
   <br>📖 Currently studying JavaScript, HTML, and CSS with Modern JavaScript from the Beginning 2.0
   <br>💼 Currently looking for a placement, preferably in Software Development!</p>